camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/web-modeler/play-your-process.md

 - In **Implement** mode, hard-code an example payload in the task or event **Output** section.
 - When completing a task or event, use the secondary action to complete it with variables.

-Incidents are raised as they would in any Camunda cluster.
-Use the variables and incident message to debug the issue.
+Incidents are raised in Play just like in Operate.
+Use the variables and incident messages to debug the process instance.

 ## Replay a process